 - Once the updates have been downloaded, install them by restarting your computer.

-Some other solutions you may try such as install an antivirus software with the latest updates and perform full system scan that fixes if any virus malware infection causing the problem.
+Some other solutions you may try as install antivirus software with the latest updates and perform a full system scan that fixes if any virus malware infection causing the problem.

 Open programs and features and uninstall recently installed applications, that may causing conflict between windows and causing video scheduler internal error on your system.

-Also install and run Free System optimizer like Ccleaner that clean junk, cache, temp files, memory dump etc and fix broken registry errors that helps if any temporarly gitch causing windows BSOD error.
+Also install and run a Free System optimizer like Ccleaner that cleans junk, cache, temp files, memory dump, etc, and fix broken registry errors that help if any temporary gitch causing windows BSOD error.

-Did these solutions help to fix “VIDEO_SCHEDULER_INTERNAL_ERROR” on windows 10, 8.1 and 7? let us know on comments below also read
+Did these solutions help to fix “VIDEO_SCHEDULER_INTERNAL_ERROR” on windows 10, 8.1, and 7? let us know in the comments below also read